Child Custody FAQ and Answers

 Maybe.
 If your child has sufficient mental capacity to offer a reasoned opinion as to where he/she wants to live the Judge can hear from your child.
 In most states, a child’s wishes are to be considered but they are not controlling on the judge’s decision.

 If we can’t reach an agreement and we have to go to court how will the judge decide where our child will live?

-In N.C., child custody is determined by a judge.
-You are not entitled to a jury trial on the issue.
 The judge will listen to the testimony of witnesses who are called by both parties and make a decision as to what “is in the best interest” of the child.
 The judge has wide latitude to decide the case how he or she sees fit.
-As you can imagine it is important to know the judge and how he/she often rules in certain situations.
+As you can imagine it is important to know how the judge often rules in different cases.
 The judge can decide to give both parents equal custody or give one parent physical custody and the other parent visitation.
 In rare cases where the child is in danger, the judge may order no visitation or supervised visitation.

 What factors will a judge consider to determine where my child will live?

 The judge will look at any factor that has to do with what is in the best interest of your child.
-However, the North Carolina General Statutes specifically state that the judge SHALL consider “all relevant factors”.
-Some factors a judge will consider are: acts of domestic violence between the parents, the parents’ sexual conduct (whether or not the child is exposed to sex in the home), child’s education, physical and emotional health of the child and parents, living situation of both parents, spiritual development (cannot prefer one religion over another but can take into account if there is a parent who will nurture the child spiritually), etc.
+Some factors a judge may consider are: acts of domestic violence between the parents, the parents’ sexual conduct (whether or not the child is exposed to sex in the home), child’s education, physical and emotional health of the child and parents, living situation of both parents, spiritual development (cannot prefer one religion over another but can take into account if there is a parent who will nurture the child spiritually), etc.

 What is the difference between legal custody and physical custody?